skokielibrary/spl-content/_content/mick/services--study-meeting-rooms.markdown

 - Download and print application forms for the Book Discussion Room [pdf], Mary Radmacher Room [pdf], and Petty Auditorium [link]

 ##Business & Career Center
-Skokie Public Library business card holders [link] can use the second-floor Business and Career Center, a suite of three rooms available for study, work, meeting, or seminar space.
+Skokie Public Library business card holders [link] can use the second-floor Business and Career Center, a suite of three rooms available for study, work, meetings, or presentations.
 Visit our Business & Career Center page [link] to learn more.